GearHost/Docs/docs/create-php-info-page.md

 #How to create a PHP Info page.

 ----------
-Creating a [PHP Info](http://php.net/manual/en/function.phpinfo.php) provides the current PHP values your application is loading.
+Creating a [PHP Info](http://php.net/manual/en/function.phpinfo.php) provides the current PHP values that your application is loading.
 This can be convenient when making changes to `user.ini` and want to confirm if your changes are reflected.

 ----------